Japanese American museum and programs, based in Portland, Oregon.Oregon Nikkei Legacy Center

 NihonmachiCollections

-The Legacy Center has a wealth of resources documenting Japanese American history and culture, housing original manuscripts, government documents and publications, as well as historical and contemporary artifacts and photographs.
+The Japanese American Museum of Oregon has a wealth of resources documenting Nikkei history and culture, housing original manuscripts, government documents and publications, as well as historical and contemporary artifacts and photographs.